Grumlebob/The-Pentuple-MiniTwit/MiniTwitSolution/Documentation/Log.md

 * Small changes increment the right digit.
 (For example using 2to3 on the python files went from v1.0 to v1.1).
 * Large changes increment the left digit and sets the right to 0.
 (For example changing from python to C# took us from v1.1 to v2.0)
 Whether a change is small or large is agreed upon by the group before a release.

+# 10.02.2025

+Adding dependencies agreed upon above:
+* Configures EFCore models
+* Setup for Testcontainers using Postgres
+* Setup Respawn together with Testcontainers
+* When running program normally, it will use SQLite
+* Adds CSharpier